ECCC-ASTD-MRD/MIDAS-src/src/README.md

    Preferring to keep the binaries that have been tested, the installed programs will never been used.

-### The `prepare_test` target

-A special target is available to update the testing environment which creates the files `maestro/suites/midas_system_tests/resources/resources.def` and `maestro/suites/midas_system_tests/abs.dot` that are necessary for the testing `maestro` suite.

 ### Calling make in parallel

 To compile a target using multiple cores use